NateEag/next-vcs/readme.md

 automatically unapprove a rebase that might introduce a change in semantics.

+### Remember, Cache, and Share Record Of Commits To Skip When Bisecting

+git-bisect is an awesome tool.

+Sometimes it fails to be *quite* as awesome as it could be, when you land on commits that won't build or which break a bunch of tests.
+You have to manually punt and move to another commit.

+Some teams introduce heavy-duty process constraints like "No commit may be merged that breaks the build or breaks any tests," because they love being able to have git bisect automatically tell them when a commit under review introduces regressions.

+The VCS should support storing commit metadata about bisecting - whether a commit breaks the build entirely, as well as a list of tests it's known to break.

+If your repo contains a build script, you could have your CI/CD pipeline notify your VCS about commits that break the build (and should therefore be skipped in a bisect) and tagging them thusly for you (when it has no higher-priority jobs to do).

+Humans should be able to tag commits in the same way, of course, interactively.
+That metadata could be lazy-loaded from the central repo as needed during a bisect.
+You could even recruit developer machines as nodes to do that background processing to generate commit metadata.

+Pretty sure this idea could use more refinement, but I think the core of it is useful and interesting.

+I think it would be feasible to teach it to detect failed tests, too.

 ## Git-based POC?

 I think these ideas, once better defined, could be proofed out with git annex +